Home » Do You Have To Quarantine A New Parrot?

 You must observe the parrot and conduct basic daily health checks.

 The stress of moving to a new home may make a parrot behave erratically at first, especially if you leave it alone for a long time.
-Parrots are social birds and grow agitated if denied company.
+Parrots are social birds and grow agitated when denied company.

 While checking in with a parrot, note any signs of ill health: